Outside-in public signal check

 Visitors land somewhere unexpected after a redirect chain.

-Sitemaps and visible text can expose spam before owners notice.
+Sitemaps and visible text can change before you notice.

 Trust signals